 (c) supporting the VIS objective of assessing whether the applicant for a visa, a long-stay visa or a residence permit could pose a threat to public policy or internal security, in accordance with Regulation (EC) No 767/2008; or

-(d) supporting the ETIAS objective of contributing to a high level of security, in accordance with Regulation (EU) 2018/1240.
+(d) supporting the ETIAS objective of contributing to a high level of security, in accordance with Regulation (EU) 2018/1240; or

 Article 7b